jometzg/7zip-encypted-extract-function/README.md

-# Encrypted 7Zip file extraction to blob storage
+# Encrypted 7Zip File Creation and Extraction to Blob Storage
 This repo is an Azure Function that can extract encrypted 7Zip files to Azure Storage Blobs.

 It can also encrypt an blob folder, encrypt it and put the zip in another blob container.